ShubhadeepSadhukhan1993/fastSF/paper.md

 # Conclusions

 This paper describes the design and the validations of ``fastSF``, an efficient parallel C++ code that computes structure functions for given velocity and scalar fields.
 We validate ``fastSF`` using two test cases.
 In the first case, we compute the structure functions using hypothetical velocity and scalar fields, and find them to be consistent with analytical results.
-In the second case, we compute the velocity structure functions using the fields obtained from the simulations of three-dimensional homogeneous and isotropic turbulence, and show consistency with Kolmogorov's K41 result.
+In the second case, we compute the velocity structure functions using the fields obtained from the simulations of 3D hydrodynamic turbulence, and show consistency with Kolmogorov's K41 result.
 We believe that ``fastSF`` will be useful to turbulence community.

 # Acknowledgements